Edward II at Jack Studio Theatre Review

 Disclaimer: Tickets were gifted in return for an honest review.
 All views are our own

-Alex Pearson Productions, in association with Glass Splinters, offers a fresh take on this story of love and violence, aiming to make it accessible to modern audiences.
+Alex Pearson Productions, in association with Glass Splinters, offers a fresh take on this story of love, plotting and violence, aiming to make it accessible to modern audiences.
 It’s a fitting production for South East London’s Jack Studio Theatre, as Edward II was the first King to officially reside at Eltham Palace, just four miles away from our venue.

-The sound, designed by Hannah Clancy, helps to draw us into the action – a simple drop of water or drumbeat takes us into a prison cell or to a battlefield.
+The sound, designed by Hannah Clancy, helps to draw us into the action – a simple drop of water or drumbeat takes us into a prison cell or to the battlefield.
 Lighting from Steve Lowe is equally effective, subtle until there’s some serious violence – shown by bold red lighting at the rear of the stage, letting us know exactly what’s going on, without the need for it to play out on stage.

 The actors manage to say as much with a look or a reaction as they do with the spoken words.
 It’s always clear what they’re thinking.
-Although the play is a tragedy, Pearson still manages to inject some humour into the action, through little gestures and expressions and a young royal Prince in a onesie!
+Although the play is a tragedy, Pearson still manages to inject some humour into the action, through little gestures and expressions and a young Prince in a onesie!
 There are a few fight scenes, choreographed by Scott Howland.
 They are more a representation of battle than a prolonged demonstration of swordsmanship, which fits well with the overall direction, which has a clear focus on character.

-As Piers Gaveston, the King’s close friend, confident and implied lover, Elinor Machen-Fortune stands out from her first entrance.
+As Piers Gaveston, the King’s close friend, confidant and alleged lover, Elinor Machen-Fortune stands out from her first entrance.
 She has a foppish affectation and presents a character whose confidence borders on arrogance, she is manipulative and cocky and oozes charisma, whether she’s taunting her rivals or more tender when alone with Edward.
 Later on in the play she takes on the part of the King’s son (in aforementioned onesie), presenting a much more serious young man, dutiful and decisive.
-As the King, Natalie Harper also gives a very strong performance, a conflicted character who despite royal status, is subject to the will of the Church when it comes to making decisions.
-As pressure mounts, she has a very visible sense of despair in the face of betrayal.

 The play’s only female character, the French Queen Consort Isabella, has a great character arc and Alison Young does very well to show her journey and development.
-Her accent does go back and forth across the Channel a little and I’m not sure she really needs to give us those few lines with a French articulation.
-She tells Isabella’s story well so this isn’t really needed and on occasion was a little distracting from what she was saying.
+Her accent does go back and forth across the Channel a little and I’m not sure she really needs to deliver those few lines with a French articulation.
+She tells Isabella’s story well so this isn’t really needed and on occasion it was a little distracting from what she was saying.

 Edward II runs at the Jack Studio Theatre until Saturday 18th April (performances Tuesday to Saturday).
 Find out more and book here.